 Davy McAlinden, Programme Director, at The William J Clinton Leadership Institute

-Cohort can optionally be tailored to each company that runs the simulation, allowing participants to start in the context of the company and/or project they are
+Cohort can optionally be tailored for companies that runs the simulation, allowing participants to start in a familiar context.

-working on.
-It can be run over half a day, or over one full day if you choose to add additional theory and exercises, it also has internet resiliency to avoid
+Cohort is led by a facilitator and can be run over half a day or over one full day if you choose to add additional theory and exercises.
+It also has internet